 - Reduction of Charges.
 Sometimes, while we don’t get the charge dismissed, we can get it knocked down early on.
 For example, sometimes the police over-charge the defendant.
 We might be able to convince the prosecutor to reduce the charge at the beginning to a more appropriate charge before we start our real negotiations later.
 For example, we once had a client charged with Burglary in the 1st Degree.
 In many cases, the burglary must happen at night for it to be 1st Degree.
 At the preliminary hearing, the prosecutor conceded that it did not happen at night and should have been Burglary in the 2nd Degree, which carries much less jail time.
-It was the lower charge we were fighting from that day on, which helped us do our job and gave our client a little piece of mind while the case was ongoing.
+It was the lower charge we were fighting from that day on, which helped us do our job and gave our client a little peace of mind while the case was ongoing.

 - Dismissal of Charges.
 In one case, the police officer didn’t show up for the preliminary hearing.
 The judge continued the case to a later date, and the second time around, the officer didn’t show up again.
 The judge then dismissed the case, and the prosecutor never tried to reinstate it with the grand jury.
 In a few cases, the judge concluded that there wasn’t sufficient probable cause, and the prosecution didn’t present the charge to the grand jury.
 So, even though these hearings are hard to win, every once in a while things go our client’s way.

 - Bond Reconsideration.
 In some cases, we ask the court to reconsider the bond that was issued by the original bond judge.
-Bond reconsideration can include reducing the amount, changing the nature of surety, or modifying the conditions of bond.
+Bond reconsideration can include reducing the amount, changing the nature of surety, or modifying the conditions of the bond.
 For example, a standard bond order bans the defendant from leaving the state.
-If our client works out-of-state, we need to get that restriction removed ASAP.
+If our client works out of state, we need to get that restriction removed ASAP.
 Also, sometimes the bond seems high, and try to have the amount reduced to make it more affordable to the defendant or his or her family.
 The bond reconsideration is often held at the same time as the preliminary hearing.

 Criminal Defense Attorneys in Charleston, SC